Yi-ellen/WCSGNet/README.md

   > This file contains the code for the WCSGNet model.

-* datasets_ewcsn.py

-  > This file defines a custom PyTorch Geometric dataset class `MyDataset2`, which is designed to handle graph data.
-Its main functionalities include: supplementing WCSN with high-confidence interactions, where the weight values of the new edges are set to the mean weight of the existing edges.

 * datasets_wcsn.py

   > This file defines a custom PyTorch Geometric dataset class `MyDataset`, which is designed to handle graph data.
 There is no need to supplement the WCSN; it directly reads the WCSN data.

 * datasets_LWT.py

   > This file defines a custom PyTorch Geometric dataset class `MyDataset2`, which is designed to handle graph data.
-Its main functionalities include: applying a logarithmic transformation to the WCSN weights and then supplementing WCSN with high-confidence interactions, where the weight values of the new edges are set to the mean weight of the existing edges.
+Its main functionalities  include applying a logarithmic transformation to the WCSN weights.

 * datasets_UWA.py

   > This file defines a custom PyTorch Geometric dataset class `MyDataset2`, which is designed to handle graph data.
-Its main functionalities include: setting all WCSN weights to 1 and then supplementing WCSN with high-confidence interactions, where the weight values of the new edges are also set to 1.
+Its main functionalities include setting all WCSN weights to 1.

-* ewcsn_classify_train.py

-  > This step generates the 5-fold training set models using EWCSN and saves them in `result/models`.

-* ewcsn_classify_test.py

-  > This step generates the predicted results for the testing sets using EWCSN and saves them in `result/preds`.

 * wcsn_classify_train.py